IgniteUI/igniteui-docfx/en/components/tabs.md

 The above code creates a Tabs component with three tab items.
 All tab items are having the `RouterLink` directive applied which is used to specify the routing link used for the navigation.
 If any of these links becomes active, the corresponding tab item will have its `isSelected` property set because of the binding to the `RouterLinkActive` directive's `isActive` property.
 This way the selected tab item will always stay synchronized with the current browser's address.

-Here is the result of above sample code:
+The described approach above is used by the following sample to demonstrate routing using the Tabs component:

 <div class="sample-container loading" style="height: 500px; width: 500px;">
     <iframe id="tabs-sample-6-iframe" data-src='{environment:demosBaseUrl}/layouts/tabs-sample-6' width="100%" height="100%" seamless="" frameBorder="0" class="lazyload"></iframe>